 Despite the rising use of digital communication, paper use in offices is soaring.
 Copy paper shipments in 2000 were up one million tons from 1995 levels.
 The average office worker uses an estimated 10,000 sheets of copy paper each year.

 In 2002, we partnered with Citigroup, one of the world’s largest financial services firms.
-We wanted demonstrate how to reduce paper use and improve paper purchasing and handling in a way that would cuts costs and reduce environmental impacts.
+We wanted to demonstrate how to reduce paper use and improve paper purchasing and handling in a way that would cut costs and reduce environmental impacts.
 We focused on reducing paper use at corporate copy centers and in office copiers and printers across the country.

 The partnership had three goals:

 - Reduce overall copy paper use

 - Increase post-consumer recycled content of paper purchased

 - Improve the environmental and forest management practices of Citigroup's paper suppliers